 - How to run a film set

 - How to use video editing software to cut together a film

 - Understanding beginner sound design and music for film

 - How to get your short film seen by others

 Nextwave short film competition

-At the end of Term 3 each year, the Nextwave short film competition closes for entries – so your students can put their newfound filmmaking skills into practice in the real world.
+Each year, the Nextwave short film competition is free to enter for all regional Australians aged 10 -25 years– so your students can put their newfound filmmaking skills into practice in the real world.

 The competition awards tens of thousands of dollars in prizes to young regional filmmakers and their schools each year, with the best short films each year screening at the Nextwave Youth Film Awards – regional Australia’s largest youth film celebration – a major event of Coffs Harbour’s Screenwave International Film Festival.